DanTulovsky/Groot/depend/BehaviorTree.CPP/docs/tutorial_05_subtrees.md

 This example is inspired by a popular
 [article about behavior trees](http://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php).

-It is also the first practical example that uses `Decorators` and `Fallback`.
+It is also the first practical example that uses `Decorators` and `Selector`.

 ```XML hl_lines="1 3 15"
 <root main_tree_to_execute = "MainTree">